Gerry McDonagh: Tamworth

 McDonagh signed for Southern League Premier Central side Tamworth on 26 February 2020.
 McDonagh made his debut for Tamworth on 7 March 2020, in a home fixture against Stratford Town which the home team won 4–1.

 On 19 September 2020, Tamworth confirmed that Gerry had re-signed for the Southern League Premier Division Central club for the 2020–21 season.
 McDonagh appeared on the opening day of the season as Tamworth drew 1–1 away at Peterborough Sports, with Gerry coming on as an 82nd-minute substitute for Lindon Meikle.

 McDonagh started for Tamworth in a Southern League Premier Division Central home fixture against Barwell on 29 September 2020.
 Gerry scored his first goal for the club, on the 39th minute, McDonagh beat Barwell goalkeeper Max Bramley to a through ball to head over the goalkeeper, despite the best efforts of defender Jayden Cotterill the ball found its way over the line.
 The goal proved to be the match winner, with Tamworth running out 2-1 winners.

 FC Halifax Town

 On 20 August 2021, he signed for National League side FC Halifax Town after a successful trial with the club.
 On 4 November 2021, McDonagh joined National League North side Kettering Town on a one-month loan deal.
 He scored his first goal for the club in a 4–0 win against Blyth Spartans.
 On 6 December 2021, the loan was extended for a further month, where he would score 2 goals and 2 assists in 5 games during his loan period.

 Scunthorpe United

 On 2 February 2023, McDonagh signed for Scunthorpe United following a spell with Scottish Championship side Cove Rangers.

 Eastleigh

 On 11 March 2023, McDonagh joined fellow National League club Eastleigh after just four appearances for Scunthorpe United.
+He was released by the club at the end of the season.

+Kidderminster Harriers

+On 26 June 2023, McDonagh signed for newly promoted National League club Kidderminster Harriers on a one-year deal.

+In January 2024, McDonagh joined National League North club Alfreton Town on loan for the remainder of the season.

+Rushall Olympic

+In July 2024, McDonagh joined National League North side Rushall Olympic.
+In December 2024, he was released from his contract.

+Alfreton Town

+On 24 December 2024, McDonagh returned to Alfreton Town on a permanent basis.
+He rejected the offer of a new contract at the end of the 2024–25 season, subsequently departing the club.